Locations:

 Yolk Sac

 A yolk sac is a structure that develops inside your uterus early in pregnancy.
-It provides an embryo with nutrients, circulates gasses between mother and fetus and makes cells that turn into important structures.
+It provides an embryo with nutrients, circulates gasses between pregnant person and fetus and makes cells that turn into important structures.
 A yolk sac’s size, appearance and location can provide important information about the health of a pregnancy.

 Overview